Daniel Donato: Songwriting and albums

 Donato remained focused on developing his songwriting and in 2019 he released his first solo album, Starlight EP.
 Starlight was an early incarnation of the "cosmic country" sound, and included the song "Luck of the Draw", a highlight of his live show.
 Donato continued to refine his vision of Cosmic Country, releasing A Young Man's Country (2020), Cosmic Country & Western Songs (2021).
 But it wasn't until 2023's Reflector that his vision was fully realized.
 Reflector has spent 29 weeks on the Americana album carts.
 While Daniel and his band have welcomed the success of the album, it has been said that it is at their live shows that the true sonic frequencies of Cosmic Country are fully experienced.
 Donato has said they are focused on selling a million tickets, not a million records.

 Donato is said to be influenced by a wide range of styles and guitar players, including country musicians such as Merle Haggard, Willie Nelson, Waylon Jennings, Bob Wills, Marty Robbins, Bill Monroe, Hank Williams, as well as jam band pioneers, Grateful Dead, and their lead guitarist, Jerry Garcia, Phish and hard rock bands like Guns N' Roses and blues rock guitarist Stevie Ray Vaughan.
 He has performed live with Billy & the Kids, led by Bill Kreutzmann, founding member of Grateful Dead, Phil Lesh's Phil and Friends, and other bands/musicians such as Widespread Panic, Billy Strings, Bob Weir, and Umphrey's Mcgee.

 He has published a guitar instructional book, The New Master Of The Telecaster: Pathways To Dynamic Solos, with publisher Hal Leonard.
+He also has an instructional course through Pickup Music.